 As for TANF, Aisha said, Less than 2% of the individuals in Mississippi who qualify for TANF utilize that resource.
 And for those who do, its about $170 a month worth of benefits.

 Aisha explained All of these pieces are interwoven together without the support necessary to be successful in a lot of instances.
 Or without the grace that families need when they’re trying to negotiate various circumstances simultaneously.

 How, I asked, did Springboard settle on $1000?
 Aisha told me that part of the decision did have to do with the restrictions associated with other benefits that would be reduced if a person’s income passes a certain threshold.
 Springboard worked with economists and various experts to try to figure out a sweet spot and ended up taking an educated guess of $1000 when it became impossible to get an exact figure for potential benefits decreases because of all the complexities of all these different systems.

 For us, that $1000 was significant because we needed to make sure we were doing no harm.
-We wanted to do good without doing harm, and so we wanted to make sure that families actually had the resources necessary to live out whatever dreams are put in place, whatever goals they have.
+We wanted to do good without harming, and so we wanted to make sure that families had the resources necessary to live out whatever dreams are put in place, whatever goals they have.